Theodor Oberländer: World War II

 In 1940, Oberländer endorsed the ethnic cleansing of the Polish population and, in 1941, wrote in the German magazine Deutsche Monatshefte: "We have the best soldier in the world who re-conquered German soil in the East.
 There is no bigger responsibility than educating this colonist to be the best on earth and to secure the living space for all time to come" Oberländer's words echoed the views of Heinrich Himmler, who envisioned settling former soldiers, armed with weapons and ploughs in the East, not just pure peasants.
 During 1940 he moved to the University of Prague, after which he became active in Ukraine, where he was used by Nazi Germany's military as an expert on "ethnic psychology".
 Biographer Philipp-Christian Wachs describes Oberländer as a "German nationalist and anti-communist, but not a national socialist racial fanatic"; according to Wachs Oberländer was a pragmatist who wanted to secure the cooperation with Poles and Ukrainians, among others, in order to achieve German political dominance and defeat the Soviet Union.

-When Germany invaded the Soviet Union in 1941, Oberländer became an advising officer of the Nachtigall Battalion (a Ukrainian battalion of Wehrmacht) which occupied Lvov in the Ukraine.
-The participation of the Battalion in The Lvov Civilian Massacre of 1941 has since been subject to controversy, and Oberländer himself was accused after the war of participating in the events.
+When Germany invaded the Soviet Union in 1941, Oberländer became an advising officer of the Nachtigall Battalion (a Ukrainian Wehrmacht battalion) in occupied Lwów.
+The participation of the Battalion in The Lwów Civilian Massacre of 1941 has since been subject to controversy, and Oberländer himself was accused after the war of participating in the events.

-In January 1942, he sent a report on the situation in the Ukraine in which he wrote that success lay in "winning over the masses and pitilessly exterminating partisans as deleterious to the people".
+In January 1942, he sent a report on the situation in Ukraine in which he wrote that success lay in "winning over the masses and pitilessly exterminating partisans as deleterious to the people".
 He later became the leader of the mixed German and Caucasian Sonderverband Bergmann, which was active in anti-partisan warfare.
 Both army groups were later claimed to have participated in war crimes.
 Oberländer's involvement in the Eastern front would lead to the Oberländer case at the end of the 1950s.
 In 1943, he was dismissed from the Wehrmacht due to political conflict with his superiors and returned to Prague.
 In 1944, he joined the staff of Andrey Vlasov's Russian Liberation Army.
-He was participating to crimes in the Vercors (France), in Chapelle en Vercors and Saint Nazaire en Royans.
-(5 bis).
+He was a participant to crimes in the Vercors (France), in La Chapelle-en-Vercors and Saint-Nazaire-en-Royans.
 He was taken prisoner of war by the United States Army in 1945.

 Cold War

 After the war, Oberländer worked for American intelligence as an expert on Eastern Europe until 1949.
-In his denazification hearing, he was deemed to be an opponent of nazism and categorized as "entlastet" (acquitted).
+In his denazification hearing, he was deemed to be an opponent of Nazism and categorized as "entlastet" (acquitted).
 After the war, Oberländer claimed that he had criticised Nazi policies and personally only wanted German hegemony over Slavic peoples in which they would have "some respect" and were "treated reasonably humanely".